GarlicGrapes/Chorely/README.md

 ## Demo

-For a demo of the application, go to: YOUTUBE LINK
+For a demo of the application, go to: https://youtu.be/JJrIOJxORrc

 ## Contributing
 Feel free to pull and experiment as you like.
 If you would like to collaborate, you can reach me at twitter.com/GarlicGrapes